MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-scale-out.md

 ## 2. Validate the configuration parameters

  The **.\ScaleConfig.json** configuration file includes the configurations from the primary machine.
-Review and update necessary sections providing details relevant to the machine you are scaling to.
+Review and update necessary sections providing details relevant to the machine you're scaling to.

 - Verify the `NetworkConnection.AdapterName` with reference to the secondary machine.
 If you've created an external switch on your Hyper-V on your secondary machine, you can choose to specify the vswitch details in your **ScaleConfig.json** file.
-If you do not create an external switch in Hyper-V manager and run the `New-AksEdgeDeployment` command, AKS edge automatically creates an external switch named `aksedgesw-ext` and uses that for your deployment.
+If you don't create an external switch in Hyper-V manager and run the `New-AksEdgeDeployment` command, AKS edge automatically creates an external switch named `aksedgesw-ext` and uses that for your deployment.
     > [!NOTE]
     > In this release, there is a known issue in automatic creation of external switches with the `New-AksEdgeDeployment` command if you are using a Wi-fi adapter for the switch.
 In this case, first create the external switch using the Hyper-V manager - Virtual Switch Manager and map the switch to the Wi-fi adapter.
 Then provide the switch details in your configuration JSON as described below.

 - The `Network.NetworkPlugin` by default is `flannel`.
 Flannel is the default CNI for a K3S cluster.
-For a K8S cluster change the `NetworkPlugin` to `calico`.
+For a K8S cluster, change the `NetworkPlugin` to `calico`.
 - Verify the resource configurations for the secondary nodes.
 You can modify these parameters as needed.
 Ensure to [reserve enough memory for each node](./aks-edge-concept.md#aks-edge-essentials-key-concepts).
 If you specified `MacAddress` on your primary machine, verify and provide the right MAC address relevant to the secondary machine.

 - The only supported setting is to have an odd number of control plane nodes.
-Therefore, if you want to scale up/down your control plane, make sure you have one, three, or five control plane nodes.
+Therefore, if you want to scale up/down your control plane, make sure you've one, three, or five control plane nodes.

 ## 3. Bring up a node on your secondary machine